NCP Flanders

 How is open science defined under Horizon Europe?

-The definition used under Horizon Europe for open science is the following: ‘An approach to the scientific process based on open cooperative work, tools and diffusing knowledge.’
+Under Horizon Europe, open science is defined as ‘an approach to the scientific process based on open cooperative work, tools and diffusing knowledge.’

 There are a number of often recurring terms associated with open science which are defined under Horizon Europe as follows: